 So those are my basic kind of starting recommendations for somebody interested in filmmaking.
 You can probably get one of those camera bodies for just $100-$300 and I would certainly think you could put together some sort of kit for under $1000 even with some pretty good lens.
 So that isn't really a lot of money considering that these cameras will give you an image quality that a few years ago you couldn't have for four or five thousand dollars.
 So if you're looking for a starter camera that's my best advice at this point.

-If you have any recommendations, feel free to relay your comments, suggestions or corrections.
+If you have any recommendations, feel free to leave your comments, suggestions or corrections.